oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/0-introduction.md

 ### Who should use this Workshop?

-This workshop is useful for anyone who needs to have a detailed knowledge of loading and transforming data in the Autonomous Database.
+This workshop is useful for anyone who needs to have a detailed knowledge of loading and transforming data in the Autonomous AI Database.

 ### Objectives